tinkerhub/TinkerHub-Learning-Paths/content/html-css/index.md

 tags: ["web", "frontend", "html", "css"]
 ---

-Learning path for HTML & CSS curated by [Vighnesh](https://github.com/aka8921/):bowtie:
+Learning path for HTML & CSS curated by [Vighnesh](https://github.com/aka8921/)🎀

-## Why learn HTML & CSS :question:
+## Why learn HTML & CSS ❓

 HTML & CSS is the backbone of layout & designing of web pages.
 Whatever you *SEE* in a web browser is basically HTML and CSS.
 Add some JavaScript with it and you'll have a pretty decent web app.